eccelerators/SimStm/README.rst

  signal read asignal tvar

-Read the value of a signal into a variable.
+The ``signal read`` instruction reads the value of a signal into a variable.

 Signal Verify
 ^^^^^^^^^^^^^